yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_GettingStarted.html.md

 Please follow the steps in [unity3d-profile](https://github.com/soomla/unity3d-profile) for the _Profile_ part of the setup.
 Then, you can use the **profile-related _LevelUp_ classes**, such as `SocialLikeMission`.

-##Contribution

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of the SOOMLA LevelUp module.

-<div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/unity3d-store/blob/master/documentation.md).
-Clear, consistent comments will make our code easy to understand.</div>

 ##Example Usages